 LHA is a flat-rate rent allowance determined by the Valuation Office Agency Rent Officers.
 The rates are based primarily on the location and the number of people living in the property.

 England is broken up into a number of Broad Rental Market Areas (BRMA's).
 Bath & North East Somerset Council has two - Bath and Bristol.
 The Rent Officer sets the LHA rates based on the median of rents for the area.
-The current rates are published below and are also displayed in our One Stop Shops in Bath, Keynsham and Midsomer Norton.
+The current rates are published below and are also displayed in:

 Weekly Local Housing Allowance rates